limikael/mikrokat/README.md

 - `request` - The request to process.
 A standard [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object.
 Only sent to the `onFetch` function.
 - `ctx` - A platform dependent context variable related to the request.
 Only sent to the `onFetch` function.
 See platform documentation about what it contains.
-- `env` - Contains your service bindings and environment variables.
+- `env` - Contains environment variables and service bindings (if supported by the underlying platform).
 - `fs` - A "mini filesystem" for configuration files.
 See [Config Filesystem](#config-filesystem).
 - `appData` - An object where you can store runtime info.
 It is initiated to`{}`, so it is totally up to you what you want to store there.
 - `cron` - The cron expression that triggered a scheduled event.
 Only sent to the `onSchedule` function.